Chocolate Buttermilk Quick Bread

 Frequently Asked Questions About Chocolate Buttermilk Bread

-Chocolate buttermilk quick bread can be stored in an air tight container at room temperature for 3-4 days or in the refrigerator for up to a week.
+Chocolate buttermilk quick bread can be stored in an air-tight container at room temperature for 3-4 days or in the refrigerator for up to a week.
 The bread will dry out more quickly in the refrigerator, however.

 Use room temperature butter and eggs for better incorporation of ingredients while mixing and do not overmix the batter.
 Use buttermilk instead of regular milk.

-You can, but the texture and taste of the loaf is best with real buttermilk (rather than the milk + lemon juice hack often recommended).
+You can, but the texture and taste of the loaf are best with real buttermilk (rather than the milk + lemon juice hack often recommended).
 Real buttermilk is thicker and has a better texture.
 It freezes well, so I recommend buying buttermilk and freezing the rest in ice cube trays or small containers to thaw and use for future baking.